Aliases for RGS14 Gene

 GeneCards Summary for RGS14 Gene

-RGS14 (Regulator Of G-Protein Signaling 14) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include protein kinase binding and GTPase activator activity.
+RGS14 (Regulator Of G Protein Signaling 14) is a Protein Coding gene.
+Diseases associated with RGS14 include Nephrolithiasis.
+Among its related pathways are G-AlphaQ Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and microtubule binding.
 An important paralog of this gene is RGS12.

-Acts as a regulator of G protein signaling (RGS).
-Modulates G protein alpha subunits nucleotide exchange and hydrolysis activities by functioning either as a GTPase-activating protein (GAP), thereby driving G protein alpha subunits into their inactive GDP-bound form, or as a GDP-dissociation inhibitor (GDI).
-Confers GDI activity on G(i) alpha subunits GNAI1 and GNAI3, but not G(o) alpha subunit GNAO1 and G(i) alpha subunit GNAI2.
-Confers GAP activity on G(o) alpha subunit GNAI0 and G(i) alpha subunits GNAI2 and GNAI3.
+Regulates G protein-coupled receptor signaling cascades.
+Inhibits signal transduction by increasing the GTPase activity of G protein alpha subunits, thereby driving them into their inactive GDP-bound form.
+Besides, modulates signal transduction via G protein alpha subunits by functioning as a GDP-dissociation inhibitor (GDI).
+Has GDI activity on G(i) alpha subunits GNAI1 and GNAI3, but not on GNAI2 and G(o) alpha subunit GNAO1.
+Has GAP activity on GNAI0, GNAI2 and GNAI3.
 May act as a scaffold integrating G protein and Ras/Raf MAPkinase signaling pathways.
 Inhibits platelet-derived growth factor (PDGF)-stimulated ERK1/ERK2 phosphorylation; a process depending on its interaction with HRAS and that is reversed by G(i) alpha subunit GNAI1.
 Acts as a positive modulator of microtubule polymerisation and spindle organization through a G(i)-alpha-dependent mechanism.
 Plays a role in cell division.
-Probably required for the nerve growth factor (NGF)-mediated neurite outgrowth.
+Required for the nerve growth factor (NGF)-mediated neurite outgrowth.
+Involved in stress resistance.
 May be involved in visual memory processing capacity and hippocampal-based learning and memory.